Socialist Aotearoa: Principles and policies

-Socialist Aotearoa ratified the a statement of its principles 'Five Fingers for a Fist' at their foundation hui on 10 May 2008.
+Socialist Aotearoa ratified the statement of its principles titled 'Five Fingers for a Fist' at their foundation hui on 10 May 2008.
 It is currently published on their website.
 The document is an allusion to their five key principles: 1.
 One Solution, Revolution, 2.
 Workers of the World, Unite, 3.
 Equality For All, 4.
 United Fronts, and 5.
 For a Rank and File Network Within the Trade Union Movement.

 Their first principle emphasizes that 'Socialist Aotearoa is a revolutionary, socialist, anti capitalist group', claiming to fight for systemic change.
 Socialist Aotearoa advocate for a 'working class movement', explained in detail in their fifth principle.

 The party also claims to be an international group that strongly opposes "imperialist" wars and occupations, as detailed in their second principle.
-They demand withdrawal of New Zealand troops from Afghanistan and the Pacific.
-Furthermore, the party hold strong pro-immigration, pro-refugee and anti-racism stances.
+They have demanded withdrawal of New Zealand troops from the Pacific and (when New Zealand had troops there) from Afghanistan.
+Furthermore, the party holds strong pro-immigration, pro-refugee and anti-racism stances.
 Their third principle states that they 'oppose all oppressions based on race, gender, sexuality and religion'.